kellyhsmith2018/html5Player/README.md

 # html5Player
-# project to learn use of html 5 uadio tag
+# project to learn use of html 5 audio tag